mihaigalos/miniboot/README.md

 Miniboot can be modified to place the bootloader code at a specific address, via the macro BOOTLOADER_START_ADDRESS.
 Please ensure that the address lies in the bootloader section, specified by the High fusebits.
-I reccommend using at least 1024 words (2048 bytes) for the bootloader section (Hi fuse : 0xD8).
+I recommend using at least 1024 words (2048 bytes) for the bootloader section (Hi fuse : 0xD8).
 If you choose to modify miniboot, please ensure that your new bootloader fits in the section you specify with the Hi fuse.